rshev/Demo_FoodBoxes/README.md

 ## Project highlights
 - Swift UI 1
 - Dark mode and accessibility support
-- Persistence layer for offline product list storage
+- Persistence layer for offline product list storage, stored in caches as file
 - Clear separation of concerns
 - Dependency injection
 - MVVM with reactive subscription interface for UI